‘Like Cats And Dogs’: On Hallmark Movie, Love Hops Along, Starring Kathie Lee Gifford’s Daughter

 Besides, Spencer and Lara couldn’t be any more different.
 And Spencer really needs quiet time so that he can concentrate on his upcoming thesis.

 With the four of them trying to live under one roof, it isn’t long before Frank the dog starts chasing Spencer’s cat.
-Soon Spencer and Lara find themselves in what seems like an impossible situation.
+Soon, Spencer and Lara find themselves in what seems like an impossible situation.

 But things mellow out when Lara decides to take a break at the lake house owner’s home to get away from Spencer and his finicky cat.
 It is there that she finds encouragement to pursue her love of photography.
 Lara always has had a way of finding the beauty in things that others can’t see.

-Feeling uplifted, Lara returns to the home, where Spencer and his cat are waiting.
+Feeling uplifted, Lara returns to the home where Spencer and his cat are waiting.
 Although it is still tough, Spencer and Lara find moments where they really start to get along.
 As the two owners find a comfort level between them, their respective pets also seem to be coexisting much better.
 Soon, a trickle of romance is in the air as Spencer reveals that he has deep feelings for Lara.

-Will Spencer leave his waiting girlfriend behind to be with Lara.
+Will Spencer leave his waiting girlfriend behind to be with Lara?
 And will Lara decide to give love another chance?

 All About Cassidy